-The first step is to determine a schedule that works best for your business and employees.
-You can implement the 4/10 or 9/80 schedule, or you might build a schedule that pulls elements from both of these iterations.
-You might elect to do something else, such as a three 12-hour day schedule, a common arrangement for firefighters and those in the healthcare profession that require 24-hour staffing.
+The first step is determining a schedule that works best for your business and employees.
+You can implement a 4/10 or 9/80 schedule, or you might build a schedule that pulls elements from both of these iterations.
+You might elect to do something else, such as a three-day, 12-hours-per-day schedule – a typical arrangement for firefighters, healthcare professionals, and other industries that require 24-hour staffing.

 You may want employees to select the schedule that works best for them and their families.
-However, not all departments in your company might be able to follow a compressed workweek; this schedule may vary from division to division or from location to location.
+However, not all departments in your company may be able to follow a compressed workweek; this schedule may vary by division or location.

-Employees and management need to coordinate closely when switching to the new schedule.
-Managers need to ensure there's proper coverage on the days that other employees are off.
-Further, managers need to ensure that the new schedules allow for a smooth workflow and that deadlines are met.
+- Coordinate with all departments.
+Employees and management must coordinate closely when switching to the new schedule.
+Managers must ensure that they have proper coverage on the days other employees are off, that new schedules allow for a smooth workflow, and that everyone meets their deadlines.
 This may require managers to set and approve compressed work schedules for their employees and coordinate with other departments.

 Tips for implementing a compressed workweek